JJ/hoborg/text/text.md

 Do you remember what I was talking about?
 Yes, Manuel and something or other about it, right?
 The manager left me alone, although he didn't seem amused.
-He was probably busy or something, but he left me alone witht he rest of the small crowd that had gathered.
+He was probably busy or something, but he left me alone with the rest of the small crowd that had gathered.
 Which, when I stopped the show, were also on their way to something more interesting or their duties, whatever came first.

-Sometimes the easiest way fo hide somethign is to show it in plain sight.
+Sometimes the easiest way to hide something is to show it in plain sight.
 But you don't have to push it too far: in a while it was in the possum belly of my carriage, something he did largely by himself by catching the beam under the carriage belly and pulling himself up.
 I